xadhix/DUET/README.md

 If you find this project helpful, please don't forget to give it a ⭐ Star to show your support.
 Thank you!

+🚩 News (2025.04) DUET has released the results of a long-term forecasting task with unified hyperparameters, where the **input length is fixed at 96** for all experiments.
+Click [here]() to view the results, and click [here]() to view the script for reproducing the results.

 🚩 News (2024.12) DUET has been included in the time series forecasting benchmark [TFB](https://github.com/decisionintelligence/TFB) and the time series analytics leaderboard [OpenTS](https://decisionintelligence.github.io/OpenTS/).

 🚩 News (2024.11) DUET has been accepted by SIGKDD 2025.